akhoury/nodebb-plugin-ubbmigrator/README.md

-##NOT READY YET - I AM GETTING THERE - DO NOT USE - CHECK BACK IN A WEEK
+##NOT READY YET - I AM GETTING THERE - DO NOT USE YET - CHECK BACK IN A WEEK

 nodebb-plugin-ubbmigrator
 =========================